 Since then, the CIC has been active in SNMMI’s educational mission, sponsoring or co-sponsoring a categorical course every year at SNM’s Annual Meeting, as well as organizing several symposia and continuing education seminars.
 As the imaging field evolved and developed, correlative imaging council’s focus also expanded to include correlation of nuclear medicine with the additional imaging modalities like CT, MRI and now molecular imaging modalities.
 It was decided that the new mission of the council would be to provide education in CT, MR and emerging molecular imaging technology.
 For the past few years, CIC’s educational focus has been PET/CT which it continue to do so, but will also focus on more MRI correlation as combined PET/MRI imaging looms on the horizon.

-The 2017 Correlative Imaging Council Walter Wolf Young Investigator Award Winner is Raiyan Tripti Zaman, PhD for
+The 2019 Correlative Imaging Council Walter Wolf Young Investigator Award Winner is Jeremie Calais, MD for

-Patrick Colletti, MD, CIC President presents Dr. Zaman with her award
+Twyla Bartel, DO MBA, FACNM, CIC President presents Dr. Calais with his award

 Learn more about the CIC Walter Wolf Young Investigator Award and Past Recipients.